David Beaty (author): Early life

-Early flying and wartime service
+Career

+Aviation

 Beaty was initially rejected by the RAF pilot selection panel.
 Thanks largely to the support of his university tutors, he eventually passed selection and completed flying training, receiving a pilot grading of 'exceptional'.

 Following flying training, Beaty joined RAF Coastal Command flying the Consolidated Liberator.
 He completed four tours with 206 Squadron and won a Distinguished Flying Cross and bar.
 During an attack on a U-boat in the Baltic his aircraft was badly damaged, with a number of the control surfaces, including the rudder, being shot away.
 Beaty brought the aircraft back to base for a successful landing.
 Upon inspection, over 600 holes were counted in the aircraft.

-Civil aviation

 After the war, Beaty was offered a regular commission with the RAF.
 However, he turned down the opportunity and joined BOAC where he was posted to the carrier's flagship route across the North Atlantic.
 His flying career with BOAC was short-lived.
 Soon, he took up writing on a full-time basis.

+Writing

 Novels

 Beaty wrote 20 novels, under the names Paul Stanton and Robert Stanton, starting at the end of his commercial flying career and continuing almost until his death.
 Flying has an important place in many of them.
-They are: